imTofuu/UARGs/README.md

 # UARGs
 Get args in an easily readable and programmable format using the UART communication protocol.

+Some info here may only be valid for current version.
+See

 ### Installation

 All versions of this library can be downloaded from the [releases](https://github.com/imTofuu/UARGs/releases/).
-The latest version is [here](https://github.com/imTofuu/UARGs/releases/tag/v1.0.0).
+The latest version is [here](https://github.com/imTofuu/UARGs/releases/tag/v1.0.1).
 For more info on how to install the library, see [install.md](install.md).

 ### Board Support